marianobarrios/tls-channel/README.md

 - **Server-side SNI**: Supports choosing different [SSLContexts](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) according to the received [Server Name Indication](https://tools.ietf.org/html/rfc6066#page-6) sent by incoming connections (not supported at all by SSLEngine but universally used by web browsers and servers).
 - Supports both **blocking and non-blocking** modes, using the same API, just like SocketChannel does with unencrypted connections.
 - Pluggable buffer strategy (to, for example, do buffer pooling, or to use direct buffers for IO).
-- Full and **automatic zeroing** of all the plaintext contained in internal buffers right after the data stops being necessary.
+- Full and **automatic zeroing** of all plaintext contained in internal buffers right after the data stops being necessary.
 - **Opportunistic buffer release** (akin to OpenSSL's SSL_MODE_RELEASE_BUFFERS option), which significantly reduces the memory footprint of idle connections.
 - Full control over **TLS shutdown** to prevent truncation attacks.
-- Implements [AsynchronousByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/AsynchronousByteChannel.html), offering compatibility for this higher-level API based on callbacks and futures.
+- An implementation of [AsynchronousByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/AsynchronousByteChannel.html) is supplied, offering compatibility for this higher-level API based on callbacks and futures.

 ### Non-features